Wolfe Island: Recreation and other facilities

-On the south shore of the Island facing the United States and the international shipping channel, you will find the Wolfe Island Riverfront Golf Course.
+The Wolfe Island Riverfront Golf Course lies on the south shore of the Island facing the United States and the international shipping channel.
 This 9 hole, par 35 course has well-manicured fairways and large 5000 sq ft greens.

 Wolfe Island attracts cyclists for its cycling routes that pass through farmland and rural landscapes.
 The County of Frontenac features a map on their website with a list of Wolfe Island Cycling Routes.
 The newest cycling route was introduced during the summer of 2024 and included in the Great Lakes Waterfront Trail as the Wolfe Island Route which spans 40 kilometers.

 The Wolfe Island Community Centre is the central hub for sports and recreation.
 The property has a playground, three baseball diamonds, an outdoor ice rink with a roof, a soccer field, and an outdoor horse-riding arena utilized by the Wolfe Island Horse Association.
 The annual Wolfe Island Family Baseball Tournament is hosted here during the August long weekend.

 In 2011, the community of Wolfe Island participated in the Kraft Hockeyville competition and won $25,000 in upgrades to the community hockey rink from Kraft.

 On the outskirts of Marysville, stands the largest church in the Thousand Islands (Sacred Heart of Mary Church).
 Across the street is the Wolfe Island Branch of the Kingston Frontenac Public Library (KFPL).

 A newly built Wolfe Island Community Medical Clinic opened in the spring of 2010.
 There is a volunteer fire & rescue department on the island.
 Additionally, Wolfe Island has Big Sandy Bay Management Area.
 During the summer months the Old House Museum is operated by community volunteers and members of the Wolfe Island Historical Society.
 There are two elementary schools on the island: Marysville Public School that is part of the Limestone District School Board and Sacred Heart Catholic School that is part of the Algonquin and Lakeshore Catholic District School Board.

-Adjacent to Town Hall in Marysville, the Township operates a tourist information center seasonally.
+Adjacent to Town Hall in Marysville, the Township operates a tourist information centre seasonally.
 In 2024, Jean & Aggie’s Ice Cream Shoppe opened in the tourist information building.

 The limestone Wolfe Island Town Hall is a National Historic Site of Canada.